Fukushima Firebonds

-The Fukushima Firebonds (福島ファイヤーボンズ, Fukushima Faiyābonzu) are a professional basketball team that compete in the second division of the Japanese B.League.
+The Fukushima Firebonds (福島ファイヤーボンズ, Fukushima Faiyābonzu) are a Japanese professional basketball team based in Kōriyama, Fukushima Prefecture.
+The team competes in the B.League One, the second division of the B.League, as a member of the Northern Conference.

 History

 In May 2013 Fukushima Prefecture was announced as the successful bidder for an expansion franchise to enter the 2014–15 season of the bj-league.
 The league management included the region's recovery from the 2011 Tōhoku earthquake and tsunami and the long-term feasibility of the bidding company, Fukushima Sports Entertainment, as reasons for the successful bid.

 In June 2014, the team announced Hiroki Fujita as the inaugural head coach.

 As an expansion team, the Firebonds received the first pick in the 2014–15 rookie draft, selecting forward Shota Kanno, a Fukushima Prefecture native.
 Takumi Masuko was selected in the second round.
 In July 2014 the team signed American players James Hughes and Nick Thompson as their two foreign players.

 2014–15 season

 The team commenced play in the bj-league in October 2014 and had their first regular-season win in a match against the Aomori Wat's on 5 October 2015.
 The team finished the season with a 21–31 record, securing a playoff berth in the second-last game of the regular season.
 They were eliminated in the first round of the playoffs 0–2 by the Iwate Big Bulls.